franklinjosmell/franklinjosmell_palindrome/README.md

 ## Installation

-To install `mhartl_palindrome`, add this line to your application's `Gemfile`:
+To install `franklinjosmell_palindrome`, add this line to your application's `Gemfile`:

 ```
-gem 'mhartl_palindrome'
+gem 'franklinjosmell_palindrome'
 ```

 Then install as follows: